htcondor/htcondor/docs/version-history/development-release-series-91.rst

 - On macOS, updated to LibreSSL 2.8.3 and removed support for VOMS.
   :jira:`1129`

+- On macOS, the Python bindings are now built against the version of Python 3 included in the Command Line Tools for Xcode package.
+  Previously, they were built against Python 3.8 as distributed from the website python.org.
+  :jira:`1154`

 New Features:

 - Added support for running on Linux systems that ship with openssl version 3